whatmakeart/modeling-and-fabrication/content/modules/04-laser-cutting-3d-modeling/4-07-model-laser-cut-project-in-fusion-360/index.md

 Think about how your pieces will hold together.
 Add tabs and holes and any other design features needed to attach the different pieces.
 You can use the "Combine" modify action to cut out pieces using other pieces as "tools".

-- Will you use captive nut joints?
 - Will you use pinned finger joints?
+- Will you use glue?
 - Will you use tabs and holes?
 - Will you have bendable living hinges?
 - Will you use snap clips?
+- Will you use captive nut joints?

-## Add appearances and Export Render
+## Add Appearances and Export Render

 In Fusion 360 add appearances to you model as you wish and export a render.
 Label the file YYYYMMDD Lastname Firstname Laser Cut Stand Render.png/jpg